Tetrax-10/batch-preview-generator/README.md

 1. When this program is installed and uninstalled it leaves this string ";;" in PATH environmental variable, it's not an issue as it doesn't affect the env vars but its a bloat, So please help me fix this as I'm not good with Inno Setup Compiler

+### Assist required

+1. I don't have an AMD gpu to implement H/W acceleration
+2. Help me fix the `known bugs`

 </br>

 ### Support